 TB Childhood tuberculosis (TB) is a huge burden in PNG.
 Childhood TB reflects the transmission rate of TB in the community.
 Childhood TB represented 31% of all TB treated in PNG in 2005-6.
-This is twice the expected case load of paediatric TB and implies that the TB control and elimination programme is not functioning well.
+This is twice the expected caseload of paediatric TB, implying that the TB control and elimination programme is not functioning well.
 It also reflects the impact of the HIV epidemic on TB cases.
-Pulmonary TB and TB meningitis contribute substantially to high rates of child mortality, malnutrition and impaired neurological and cognitive development.
-Improving the detection, prevention and management of children with TB was considered by the Paediatric Society as a major priority in Child Survival, and was added to the list of goal areas identified by the Western Pacific Region.
+Pulmonary TB and TB meningitis contribute substantially to high child mortality rates, malnutrition and impaired neurological and cognitive development.
+Improving the detection, prevention and management of children with TB was considered by the Paediatric Society as a major priority in Child Survival.
+It was added to the goal areas the Western Pacific Region identified.

 Community Health Nurses and Community Health Posts PNG is moving towards upgrading aid posts to be community health posts.
 The intention is to have these staffed by three officers; one community health worker with training and skills in maternal and child health care.
-The services that will be offered at Community Health Posts for mothers and children will include all essential MCH services: antenatal care, deliveries, basic newborn care, immunizations, growth monitoring, and management of common childhood illnesses, and referral of very sick children.
+The services offered at Community Health Posts for mothers and children will include all essential MCH services: antenatal care, deliveries, basic newborn care, immunisations, growth monitoring, and management of common childhood illnesses, and referral of very sick children.
 Staff will also help encourage the Healthy Islands concept within communities.
-Given the number of aid posts to be staffed, there will need to be marked increases in the number of CHWs trained, and major support given to CHW training schools.
+Given the number of aid posts to be staffed, there will need to be marked increases in the number of CHWs trained and major support given to CHW training schools.